ls2n-dev/g5k-training/2022-01-24/4-reconfiguring_deploying.md

 ## Deploying nodes with Kadeploy

 ### Reserve one node
-The deployment job type is required to allow deployment with *Kadeploy*
+The deployment job type is required to allow deployment with *Kadeploy* by setting the flag `-t deploy`.

 ```bash
 oarsub -I -l host=1,walltime=00:30:00 -t deploy